shinydevelopment/SimulatorStatusMagic/README.md

 ### How does this work?

-Until we have a little time to document this better, [the source code contains everything you need to know](https://github.com/shinydevelopment/SimulatorStatusMagic/blob/master/SDStatusBarManager/SDStatusBarManager.m) :)
+The best idea is to check [the source code](https://github.com/shinydevelopment/SimulatorStatusMagic/blob/master/SDStatusBarManager/SDStatusBarManager.m) which should get you started with how it works :)

 ## Contributing